Converting a PyTorch Model¶

 PyTorch* framework is supported through export to ONNX* format.
 A summary of the steps for optimizing and deploying a model that was trained with the PyTorch* framework:

 Exporting a PyTorch Model to ONNX Format¶

 PyTorch models are defined in a Python* code, to export such models use torch.onnx.export() method.
 Usually code to evaluate or test the model is provided with the model code and can be used to initialize and export model.
 Only the basics will be covered here, the step to export to ONNX* is crucial but it is covered by PyTorch framework, therefore, It will not be covered here in detail.
-For more information, please refer to PyTorch* documentation.
+For more information, please refer to Exporting PyTorch models to ONNX format.

 To export a PyTorch model, you need to obtain the model as an instance of